 IV.
 PROPOSAL FORMAT AND SUBMISSION PROCEDURES

-Applications are accepted any time throughout the year, however, applications must be submitted 4 weeks prior to planned domestic travel and 8 weeks prior to planned international travel.
+Applications are accepted any time throughout the year, however, applications MUST BE submitted 4 weeks prior to planned travel.
 Applications received less than 4 weeks prior to planned travel will not be considered.

 Application: BLaST Travel Award Application